TheR1D/shell_gpt/README.md

     else:
         print(i)
 ```
-Since it is valid python code, we can redirect the output to file:
+Since it is valid python code, we can redirect the output to a file:
 ```shell
 sgpt --code "solve classic fizz buzz problem using Python" > fizz_buzz.py python fizz_buzz.py